jhanke00/nextjs-product-site/docs/backend/index.md

 Here's the corrected version of your text:

 Implemented middleware handlers.
 This handler allows users to send any middleware simultaneously for each route, providing more control over the routes and allowing them to have different authentications.

+5- Creating Integration middleware

+This middleware can be used for various purposes.
+In this case, I'm using it to allow someone to run the seed.
+Another use could be for integrating other applications with this API.